 Age of Children

-This is pretty important in determining how you will set up your day and your week.
+The child’s age is going to determine how you will set up your day and your week.

 If you have young children, they need supervision.
 Do you pay a sitter?
 Or do you have family nearby who is willing to help?

 If you have paid or unpaid child care, consider asking if the caregiver would be willing to help with school work?
 Would they oversee homework?
 Would they help with rides to co-op classes?
-Many times a grandparent (or aunt or neighbor) will be very happy to help with this.
+Many times grandparents or other family members will be very happy to help with this.
 Another option is to hire a local homeschooled teenager to come help.
 They understand homeschooling and would be able to juggle the duties.

 Since the lockdowns of 2020, parents have become even more creative in making homeschooling work.
 Neighborhood or church groups have formed their own cooperatives where parents take turns and share in the child care/homeschooling.
 Ask your friends if they are interested in something similar.
 Parents could volunteer for days they don’t work, or to teach or oversee subjects they feel most comfortable teaching.
 This is also a great way to build community.
 Your kids will have friends doing the same thing you’re doing, and you can visit with parents who are living similar lifestyles.